joaofmsilvaa/Jogo-do-Moinho/README.md

 Eu gosto de taça pistão e de laravel
 #neiipb

+ADORO TER CONTRIBUICAO
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a

 Fogo.
 Chega.
 Chega bot joe.
 Para de falhar.
 Isto é um ABSURDO.
 CARAMBOLAS
 BOT JOE
 PARA QUIETO
 errr muslim

+BOT BOT
+BOT JOE

 IM DELETING YOU, BROTHER! ██]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]] 10% complete..... ████████]]]]]]]]]]]]]]]]]]]]] 35% complete.... ████████████]]]]]]]]]]]] 60% complete.... █████████████████] 99% complete.....